 Ending the 26-year civil war, the Tamils surrendered to Sri Lanka in May 2009.
 According to the report, Sri Lanka has a very large number of disappeared people.
 Even in the context of the high frequency and great magnitude of disappearances in Sri Lanka, the last three days of the war — 17 to 19 May 2009 — were extraordinary.
 “They represent the largest number of disappearances in one place and time in the country’s history,” according to the report.

 On 27 October 2007, HRDAG, Families of the Disappeared (FoD) and the International Center for Transitional Justice released their report Clarifying the Past and Commemorating Sri Lanka’s Disappeared: A Descriptive Analysis of Enforced Disappearances Documented by Families of the Disappeared.”
 The report was released during the annual commemoration event for Sri Lanka’s disappeared in Seeduwa, Katunayaka (Sri Lanka).
-The analysis synthesizes the voices of 633 families and relatives of disappearance victims throughout Sri Lanka using descriptive statistical analysis.
-The disappearances reported to Families of the Disappeared have been largely concentrated in Gampaha, Kandy, Kalutara and Puttalum districts of Sri Lanka.
+HRDAG’s analysis was led by statistician and demographer Dr Romesh Silva.
+The report synthesizes the voices of 633 families and relatives of disappearance victims throughout Sri Lanka using descriptive statistical analysis.
+The disappearances reported to Families of the Disappeared have been largely concentrated in Gampaha, Kandy, Kalutara, and Puttalum districts of Sri Lanka.
 These reported disappearances occurred almost exclusively in the second half of 1989 and were largely attributed to be the responsibility of state forces including the Army, Police and the Special Task Force.
 The victims of these disappearances were largely young adult males, between the ages of 15 and 39, and are survived on average by 2-4 direct dependents.